Philip38-hub/usafix/README.md

-# 🔗 Konnect - Kenya's Premier Service Marketplace
+# 🔗 Usafix - Kenya's Premier Service Marketplace

 **Connecting Kenyans with trusted service providers across the country**

-Konnect is a modern web application that bridges the gap between service seekers and professional service providers in Kenya.
+A modern web application that bridges the gap between service seekers and professional service providers in Kenya and Africa.
 Built with React, TypeScript, and Supabase, it offers a seamless platform for booking home repairs, cleaning services, and maintenance across Kenya.

 ## 🌟 Features